Barrio Orellana

 Barrio Orellana is a barrio (neighborhood) located in the city of Guayaquil, Ecuador and one of the oldest in the city.

 History

 It is more than 65 years old.
 Originally, it was a housing complex aimed at professionals and developed by the Pension Fund (current Ecuadorian Institute of Social Security).

 Nowadays, Barrio Orellana is a commercial sector and very transited by vehicles.
 In its vicinity there are medical centers, financial, hotels, importers, buildings for office rental, ministerial, banking, and educational dependencies.

+Current Situation

+Today, the Orellana neighborhood is a busy commercial area.
+Nearby are medical centers, financial institutions, hotels, import companies, office buildings for rent, government offices, banks, and educational institutions.